 Guest Blogger: Travis Barnes – Swipe Right

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to how to find a spouse.
+He recently wrote this article in regard to how to find a spouse.

 Swipe Right: Finding the Right One

 It was February 13th, the day before Valentine’s Day.
 I was going to visit my girlfriend to give her an early Valentine’s Day present because the next day I was moving to University.
 I had hoped February 13th would be a special and magical day.
 My girlfriend dampened the mood somewhat by breaking up with me.

 On February 14th I drove to University, somewhat shell-shocked by what had occurred the day before.
 I was eighteen; leaving home with my whole life ahead of me.
 I was moving to a new town, attending a new Church and would develop a new circle of friends.
 By virtue of the surprise breakup I was also free to pursue a new relationship.

 But how would I decide who to pursue?
 Should I just pursue anyone seemingly willing and available?
 What principles and values should guide my decision to pursue or not pursue a relationship with someone?